Using the EU's Market Power to Set Global Norms and Standards

 As one of the largest economies in the world, the EU has the ability to use its market power to set global norms and standards.
 This can take various forms: from environmental standards, through human rights and anti-corruption provisions to tech regulation.
 By setting high standards, the EU can help create a more sustainable and equitable global economy.
 Has the EU been successful in this so far?
 What more can it do without compromising its competitiveness?

-//INFO: Circular hiking trail Alpbacher Heimatweg.
-Bring good hiking shoes and water.
-In case of heavy rain, the session is going to take place in the gym of Mittelschule Alpbach.
+//INFO: Because of bad weather the session is going to take place in the classroom EG1 of the Volksschule Alpbach.

 speaker-image